I slipped in to poke Cowboy awake so he wouldn’t miss saying goodbye.

 That made their leaving so early a little heartbreaking, honestly.

-With the other parent moving—and she's moving farther away from where we live—and Raven working Friday to Sunday–we've just lost the littles again.
+With the other parent supposed to be moving, and it’s farther from where we live, and Raven working Friday to Sunday, we’ve just lost the littles again.

-And I know I sound like the world’s biggest hypocrite.
+I know it makes me sound like the world’s biggest hypocrite.

-just that I didn't want to live with them from Friday to Sunday.
+The truth is, I never said I didn’t want to visit with the littles, only that I didn’t want to share the house with them from Friday to Sunday.

-I tried to give Pappaw all the time he could have with his littles.
+I just wanted Pappaw to have all the time he could with them.

 You always hear how hard a divorce is on the couple, but you don’t hear about the effects it has on the grandparents.